David A. Winter: Academic posts

 Winter started his academic career in 1961 as an assistant professor in electrical engineering at the Royal Military College in Kingston, Ontario.
-He then took up a similar position at the Technical University of Nova Scotia where was eventually promoted to professor in 1969.
+He then took up a similar position at the Technical University of Nova Scotia, where he was eventually promoted to professor in 1969.
 In 1969, he became director of biomedical engineering at the Shriner's Hospital in Winnipeg with an associate professorship in surgery at the University of Manitoba and an adjunct professorship in electrical engineering.
-He was then hired as associate professor in the Department of Kinesiology at the University of Waterloo in 1974.
-He was promoted to professor in 1976, and when he retired in 1995 was given the title of distinguished professor emeritus.
+He was then hired as an associate professor in the Department of Kinesiology at the University of Waterloo in 1974.
+He was promoted to professor in 1976, and when he retired in 1995, he was given the title of distinguished professor emeritus.